 - Your site will not deny services for any reason – including: race, color, sex, national origin, disability, religion, age*, sexual orientation, or gender identity.

 - *Age is not an applicable discriminatory factor for pediatric, geriatric, or obstetrics/gynecology sites.

 - Discounts are available based on family size and income.

 - A sliding fee discount program is available.

 - Correctional facilities

 - Indian Health Service Facilities, Tribally-Operated 638 Health Programs, and Urban Indian Health Programs (ITUs)

 Clinician Recruitment & Retention

-- Use a clinician credentialing process that, at a minimum, includes reference review, licensure verification, and a query of the National Practitioner Data Bank (NPDB).
+- Use a clinician credentialing process that, at a minimum, includes reference review, license verification, and a query of the National Practitioner Data Bank (NPDB).

-- Adhere to sound fiscal management policies and adopt clinician recruitment and retention policies to help the patient population, the site, and the community obtain maximum benefits.
+- Follow sound fiscal management policies and adopt clinician recruitment and retention policies to help the patient population, the site, and the community obtain maximum benefits.